bbqsrc/box/README.md

 * European Union Public License, version 1.2, ([box/LICENSE](box/LICENSE) or https://joinup.ec.europa.eu/collection/eupl/eupl-text-11-12)

 The EUPL is a **copyleft, GPL-compatible license** managed by the European Union, translated into **multiple languages**.
-See [https://joinup.ec.europa.eu/collection/eupl/introduction-eupl-licence](this introduction) for information about the purpose, objectives and translations of the license.
+See [this introduction](https://joinup.ec.europa.eu/collection/eupl/introduction-eupl-licence) for information about the purpose, objectives and translations of the license.
 See also the [license compatibility matrix](https://joinup.ec.europa.eu/collection/eupl/matrix-eupl-compatible-open-source-licences).